 Four years ago, as a result of asking the “why” question a little bit too often, I ended up becoming a product manager—that dream job at the intersection of business, technology, and design.

 Ever since, I’ve been obsessed about using technology to solve real human problems.
-Driven by this desire to constantly build meaningful software, I’ve been working very hard on sharpening my product management skills: attending & organizing product meetups, following the greatest product thinkers (big thanks to Des Traynor, Rahul Vohra, and Jason Fried), reading product books (Inspired from Marty Cagan is probably the best of all), and most importantly actively exchanging best practices with fellow product, design, and engineering leaders.
+Driven by this desire to constantly build meaningful software, I’ve been working very hard on sharpening my product management skills: attending & organizing product meetups, following the greatest product thinkers (big thanks to Des Traynor, Rahul Vohra, and Ryan Singer), reading product books (Inspired from Marty Cagan is probably the best of all), and most importantly actively exchanging best practices with fellow product, design, and engineering leaders.

 In all that time building software and training myself to become a better product manager, I’ve been using all the product tools you can think of.
 I always felt frustrated not because I was lacking tools but rather because I was overwhelmed with so many of them.
 I was thinking to myself: Designers have Figma ; Sales teams have Salesforce ; Why is it that I’m still getting lost in tabs to get my most basic work done?
 Couldn’t we create a tool that puts the product at the center and helps engineers, designers and product leaders to work better together and build software that matters to people?